TedHusted/awake/awake.md/awake.md

 ###

-A webinar call with 5,132 live-but-muted participants fills the Pulse conference room video screen.
+A webinar call with 5,132 live-but-muted participants fills the Pulse conference room view screen.
 Many more will watch the recording later.
-The slide is entitled “Q&A Segment”.
+The current slide is entitled “Q&A Segment”.

 A caller identified as Wall Street Analyst is saying, “… But if you adjust for the increase in engagement for new members, a different picture emerges.”